-People can pick up four of the trailheads within a block of each other, at Grand Avenue and 75th Avenue in West Duluth.
+People can pick up four trails within a block of each other, at Grand Avenue and 75th Avenue in West Duluth.

-The Kingsbury Creek trailhead of the Superior Hiking Trail can be reached from the Lake Superior Zoo.
+The Kingsbury Creek trailhead of the Superior Hiking Trail and the DWP Trail (Duluth, Winnipeg and Pacific Railway) are just behind the Lake Superior Zoo.

-The 70-mile Willard Munger State Trail, named for the longtime Duluth legislator who successfully pushed for the cleanup of the river, starts behind the Willard Munger Inn.
+The 70-mile Willard Munger State Trail, named for the longtime Duluth legislator who successfully pushed for the cleanup of the river, starts across the street, behind the Willard Munger Inn.